Adversaries monitoring Tor traffic crossing their jurisdictional border and reconstructing Tor circuits: Simulation algorithm

-In our algorithms we assume that the adversaries are able to recognize Tor traffic, since onion routers usually only send Tor traffic to other nodes and all onion routers are known.
-Hence, we only generate Tor traffic.

-Further, we assume that the adversaries have analyzed the distribution of timing and packet size patterns of Tor traffic.
+We describe our algorithm simulating the Tor network.
+The flow of information is sent in our overlay network, detailed in Section~\ref{sec: Modeling jurisdictional adversaries}.
+In our simulator we assume that the adversaries are able to recognize Tor traffic and only generate Tor traffic, since onion routers usually only send Tor traffic to each other and all onion routers are known.
+Further, we assume that the adversaries have analyzed the distribution of timing patterns of Tor traffic.
 They will use this knowledge to statistically connect traffic entering and exiting their jurisdiction.
-We base our timing on previous measurements~\cite{tortiming}, and we look at both fixed and variable packet size (to study the effect of padding countermeasures).

-With these algorithms we can simulate and analyze different kinds of Tor traffic, measure how many of the reconstructed circuits reveals the relationship, and how much of the simulated Tor network we can reconstruct.